Our work would not be possible without our partners. Thank you so much to all those who lend a hand, including:

 Education for the Children Foundation

 Based in England, the Education for the Children Foundation (EFTC) provides education for around 650 students from economically struggling families in Jocotenango.
 They do this by running the School of Hope and by providing scholarships to students who move on to higher education.
 The School of Hope was our next door neighbor in Jocotenango when we ran the Garden of Hope there.
 Its students loved coming to the Garden ever since it was founded.
 For many students, the peacefulness of the Garden was a welcome respite from the noise and commotion of their city lives.
-Now that we are moving the Garden of Hope to El Hato, we hope to continue to explore ways to work with EFTC, a valued partner for so many years.
+Now that we have moved the Garden of Hope to El Hato, we hope to continue to explore ways to work with EFTC, a valued partner for so many years.

 Located in Jocotenango, LAVOSI is unique in Guatemala: it’s a privately-funded school for the deaf.
 Since the beginning of the Garden of Hope, LAVOSI students loved visiting the Garden, and we cooperated with them on a variety of projects.
 Although the Garden has moved to El Hato, we look forward to continuing to partner with this wonderful school.